ministryofjustice/laa-criminal-applications-datastore/README.md

 * `rake rubocop`
 * `rake brakeman`

-## Dynamo rake tasks

-There are a few handful rake tasks for DynamoDB:

-* `rake dynamo:create_tables` - Will create tables from your models
-* `rake dynamo:drop_tables` - Will drop all existing tables
-* `rake dynamo:list_tables` - Will list all existing tables
-* `rake dynamo:setup_indexes` - Will create indexes if don't exist yet
-* `rake dynamo:destroy_all` - Destroy all existing crime applications

 ## Docker

 The application can be run inside a docker container.
-This will take care of the ruby environment, DynamoDB Local and any other dependency for you, without having to configure anything in your machine.
+This will take care of the ruby environment,
+and any other dependency for you, without having to configure anything in your machine.

 * `docker-compose up`